 - How valuable the employee is in the marketplace.
 This is considered the market price.

 - How important an employee’s efforts are worth to the company for which he works.
 This is called internal worth.

-If all non-cash factors are identical, such as the quality of an employee’s management, the employee’s potential for career advancement, the benefits they receive, etc, then companies are free to pay above market price based or internal value.
+If all non-cash factors are identical, such as the quality of an employee’s management, the employee’s potential for career advancement, the benefits they receive, etc., then companies are free to pay above market price based on internal value.
 In contrast, businesses can’t expect to pay too much below the prevailing market price for long and still retain their employers, whether or not the workers are above average or just keeping pace.